Camp OverviewFrequently Asked Questions

 How many people are in each Camp?

 The maximum number of campers at all Camps is 36.
-At youth camps, the ratios are 24 boys and 12 girls.
-Boys and girls have separate teepees and gender specific counselors.
+At youth camps, the ratio is 24 boys and 12 girls.
+Boys and girls have separate teepees and gender specific counsellors.
+The ratio of campers to counsellors is 6:1.
 Family campers are grouped by families or by gender (moms and kids with moms and kids; dads with kids with dads with kids).
 During youth camps, a counsellor stays in each teepee with the kids.
 At Family Camp, staff sleep in their own tent.

 How do campers spend their time at Camp?